 T1 was on the grassy bank of the Touw River just before it reaches Wilderness Beach above the N2.
 Getting into the boat was easy, and off we headed up the picturesque Touw River, winding past sleepy holiday homes and The Fairy Knowe Hotel.

 Passing Ebb and Flow Rest Camp — and some bemused campers enjoying early morning coffee — you take a sharp right into The Serpentine, which is a pretty narrow and windy channel linking the Touw River to Island Lake.
-Here weed became a real problem, and I had to jump out of boat and flip it over to clear weed out of rudder.
-You are in a reed lined channel and you are unable to get to the bank to do this.
+Here weed became a real problem, and I had to jump out of the boat and flip it over to clear weed out of the rudder.
+You are in a reed-lined channel and you are unable to get to the bank to do this.
 The water was less than chest deep each time I did this.
 As the channel reaches the lake you take a sharp left to T2.
-The boat take-out is super-easy on a sandy beach leading onto grass.
+The boat take-out is super-easy on a sandy beach leading onto the grass.

 Leg 3: MTB Island Lake to Pine Lake Marina

 This section was flat and really fast.
 The dirt road was dry and dusty, and pretty corrugated all the way.
 The road leads you into Pine Lake Marina and onto a short tar section with some sharp corners.
-There were plenty marshals directing traffic and pointing the way.
+There were plenty of marshals directing traffic and pointing the way.
 Onto the grassy bank of the lake, out of cycling kit and into PFD and peak and into the boat, once again with an easy entry point at a sandy, shallow beach.

 Leg 4: Paddle Pine Lake Marina to Hoogekraal

 The paddle started with a welcome downwind section with a nice little chop running directly across the Swartvlei lake to the river on the far side.
-I stopped about half-way across the lake to assist a lady who had come out of her K1 and could not get back in.
+I stopped about halfway across the lake to assist a lady who had come out of her K1 and could not get back in.
 I jumped out of my ski to help her.
 A ski-boat came along to assist as well.
 When I got back on my ski, my paddle was nowhere to be found!
 Thinking it had sunk (!), I continued with the unfortunate K1’ers paddle — she was not interested in continuing the race.